As of: 13th of February 2025

 Overview

-The OECD project on the taxation of the digitalised economy is based on two pillars and aims to improve the acceptance of international corporate taxation.
+The OECD project on the taxation of the digitalised economy is based on two pillars and is intended to improve the acceptance of international corporate taxation.
 The work is being carried out by the OECD Secretariat.
-The new tax rules are formally adopted by the “OECD/G20 Inclusive Framework on BEPS” (hereinafter: IF), which comprises more than 140 countries.
-In October 2021, the IF states adopted the political parameters for the two pillars.
-Since then, intensive work has been carried out on the technical implementation provisions.
-For Pillar 1, a multilateral agreement is to be submitted to the states for signature and subsequent ratification in 2024.
-Pillar 2 will not be implemented by means of a multilateral agreement, but by means of a standardised implementation of the rules developed jointly but adopted individually by the states (common approach).
+The new tax rules will be formally adopted by the ‘OECD/G20 Inclusive Framework on BEPS’ (hereinafter: IF), which comprises more than 140 countries.
+In October 2021, the IF countries adopted the political parameters for the two pillars.
+Since then, intensive work has been carried out on the technical implementing provisions.
+Pillar 1 involves a greater redistribution of the profits of the world’s 200 or so most successful corporations from the countries in which they are based to the countries in which they operate.
+Pillar 2 involves the introduction of a minimum corporate income tax of 15 per cent for all companies with a turnover of at least 750 million euros.
+In the case of Pillar 1, a multilateral agreement is to be submitted to the states for signing and subsequent ratification.
+In the case of pillar 2, implementation is not carried out by means of a multilateral agreement, but rather by uniformly implementing the so-called model rules, which have been jointly developed but individually adopted by the states.
+In order to achieve the most uniform global implementation possible, the model rules are accompanied by a (continuously expanding) commentary and additional new administrative guidelines published at regular intervals (so-called administrative guidance).
+The last corresponding publication by the OECD took place on 15 January 2025.
+Key information on the GloBe Information Return and its international exchange was published.
+Furthermore, important guidance was published for Switzerland.

 Pillar 1 (Taxation in the Market States)

-The very largest international corporations (a total of around 100 corporations with a turnover of more than EUR 20 billion in sales and a profit margin greater than 10%) will be required to pay a higher proportion of their profits in the countries in which they sell their products.
-This is provided for in Pillar 1.
-The focus is on digital corporations in particular, such as Google, Facebook and Apple, which in some cases pay hardly any profit tax in the countries in which they sell their products.
-However, a large number of traditional industrial companies are also affected, which already pay high taxes in their sales states and have group tax rates of up to 25%.
+The very largest international corporations (a total of around 100 corporations with a turnover of more than EUR 20 billion and a profit margin of >10%) are to pay tax in the sales countries on a higher proportion of their profits.
+This is the intention of Pillar 1.
+The focus is particularly on digital corporations such as Google, Facebook and Apple, some of which pay hardly any profit tax in their sales countries.
+However, a large number of traditional industrial companies are also affected, which already pay high taxes in their sales countries and have group tax rates of 25.

-The final Pillar 1 implementation package, together with a multilateral convention, is to be submitted to the IF member states for approval before the end of 2024.
-It is not yet known when the signing ceremony will take place.
-However, for Pillar 1 to be implemented globally, a critical mass of states must ratify the multilateral convention.
-The decisive factor here will be whether the USA ratifies it.
-Half of the companies affected by Pillar 1 have their headquarters in the USA, which is why the planned redistribution from the headquarters states to the market states cannot be implemented without US ratification.
-Ratification requires a two-thirds majority in the US Senate.
-If Pillar 1 is not implemented, this is likely to boost the UN’s redistribution efforts.
-Whether the work of the UN will also be broadly supported by the industrialised nations appears uncertain at present, as the latter will have to reckon with a significant reduction in their revenues.
+The final Pillar 1 implementation package, together with a multilateral convention, would have to be submitted to the IF member states for approval before the end of 2024.
+However, for Pillar 1 to be implemented globally at all, a critical mass of states must ratify the multilateral convention.
+The decisive factor here is whether the US ratifies it.
+Half of the companies affected by Pillar 1 have their headquarters in the US, which is why the planned redistribution from the home to the market states cannot be implemented without US ratification.
+A 2/3 majority in the US Senate is required for ratification.
+Now that the US under President Trump has officially withdrawn from the work, the project is unlikely to be pushed forward for at least the next few years.
+If Pillar 1 is not implemented, this could give a boost to the UN’s redistribution efforts.
+Whether the work of the UN will also be widely supported by the industrialised countries seems uncertain at present, since the latter would have to expect a significant reduction in their revenues.
+The position of the USA is already clear in this regard.
+President Trump has announced that the USA is withdrawing from this redistribution project.

 Pillar 2 (OECD Minimum Tax)

-Project Pillar 2 requires large companies (with a turnover of at least EUR 750 million) to pay at least 15% tax on their profits in each country in which they operate.
-The determination of profits is not based on the widely divergent tax regulations of individual countries, but on the International Accounting Standards (e.g., IFRS, US GAAP, etc.) that apply to published consolidated financial statements.
-The differences in the determination of profits from one country to another are much smaller due to the so-called ‘true and fair view principle.’
-In addition, the new international rules (so-called GloBE rules) provide for various corrections, for example, for investments or deferred taxes.
+Project pillar 2 requires large companies (at least 750 million euros in revenue) to pay at least 15 per cent tax on their profits in each country in which they operate.
+The determination of profits is not based on the widely divergent tax regulations of the individual states, but on the international accounting standards (e.g. IFRS, US GAAP, etc.) applicable to published consolidated financial statements, since the differences between the profits of one country and another are much smaller due to the so-called ‘true and fair view principle’.
+In addition, the new international rules (so-called GloBE rules) provide for various adjustments, for example for investments or deferred taxes.

-If minimum taxation is to be implemented globally, the UTPR must be able to be applied to all states (including the states in which the headquarters are located) without exception.
-If (i.) all subsidiaries of groups with headquarters in the state in question can be covered by the IIR and (ii.) all group companies of foreign groups can be covered by the UTPR, it is financially disadvantageous for states to refrain from implementing minimum taxation.
-The only consequence of not implementing minimum taxation would be that the aforementioned tax difference would be collected by another state.
-If the financial damage is to be minimised, a state must at least introduce a QDMTT.
-If, on the other hand, the UTPR only applies to a limited extent, states and companies can deliberately restrict the territorial scope of application of minimum taxation.
-In this way, states that do not implement minimum taxation can improve their attractiveness as a location and companies can reduce their tax burden.
-At the request of the USA (and many other states such as China, India, etc.), the UTPR currently only applies to a very limited extent.
+If minimum taxation is to be implemented globally, it must be possible to apply the UTPR to all states (including the states in which the headquarters are located) without exception.
+If (i.) all subsidiaries of groups headquartered in their own country and (ii.) all group companies of foreign groups can be covered by the IIR and the UTPR, it is financially disadvantageous for states to refrain from implementing minimum taxation.
+Not implementing minimum taxation would at most lead to the tax difference being collected by another country.
+If a country wants to minimise the financial damage, it must at least introduce QDMTT.
+However, if the UTPR only applies to a limited extent, countries and companies can specifically restrict the territorial scope of the minimum taxation.
+In this way, jurisdictions that do not implement the minimum taxation can improve their attractiveness as a business location and companies can reduce their tax burden.
+Currently, the UTPR only applies to a very limited extent at the request of the USA (and many other countries such as China, India, etc.).

-The Pillar 2 Model Rules were published in December 2021 (see Model Rules).
-The commentary on the GloBE Model Rules was published in mid-March 2022 (see Commentary GloBE Rules).
-Since then, there remain numerous application issues, leading to the regular issuance of new detailed technical specifications by the Implementation Framework, such as in the form of Administrative Guidance.
-However, these detailed specifications also include new amendments to the commentary, some of which even contradict the Model Rules published in December 2021.
+In December 2021, the Pillar 2 Model Rules were published (Link Model Rules).
+In mid-March 2022, the first version of the Commentary on the GloBE Model Rules was published (Link Commentary GloBE Rules).
+Since there are still a huge number of application questions, the Implementation Framework regularly issues new technical details, e.g. in the form of administrative guidance.
+However, these details also include new adaptations of the commentary, some of which even contradict the model rules published in December 2021.

-Various parts of the Administrative Guidance were published in December 2022, February, July and December 2023, and June 2024.
-Particularly important were the requirements for the transitional CbCR safe harbor, which should reduce the administrative burden for the companies concerned in the initial years (2024 to 2026).
-In mid-July 2023, the Implementation Framework published further key details such as the GloBE Information Return (GIR) and various Administrative Guidances, including two new Safe Harbors (QDMTT Safe Harbor, Transitional UTPR Safe Harbor).
-The Transitional UTPR Safe Harbor is particularly important.
-This Safe Harbor, which was adopted under pressure from the USA in particular, contains a temporary exemption from the scope of application of the UTPR.
+Various parts of the administrative guidance were published in December 2022, February, July and December 2023, June 2024 and most recently in January 2025.
+Particularly important were the requirements for the transitional CbCR safe harbour, which should somewhat reduce the administrative burden on the companies concerned in the early years (2024 to 2026).
+In mid-July 2023, the Implementation Framework published further crucial details such as the GloBE Information Return (GIR) or various administrative guidances including two new safe harbours (QDMTT safe harbour, transitional UTPR safe harbour).
+The transitional UTPR safe harbour is particularly important.
+This safe harbour, which was adopted in particular in response to pressure from the US, includes a temporary exemption from the scope of the UTPR.
+In January 2025 (link), a new version of the CbC, the MCAA CbC, was published, which forms the basis for the automatic exchange of the CbC and other documents.
+Further key documents on the application of minimum taxation are expected in the course of 2025.
+Since the various states continue to differ in their opinions on politically sensitive issues, further delays are to be expected.
+These will also arise due to the USA breaking ranks.

 Stance

-In December 2022, the EU adopted the directive on the implementation of the OECD minimum taxation.
-This means that the larger EU member states have committed to implementing the OECD minimum taxation at the beginning of 2024.
-At the moment, it looks like the vast majority of larger EU member states will fulfil their obligations.
-Some countries will introduce the rules retroactively in the course of 2024 (e.g. Spain).
+In December 2022, the EU adopted the directive implementing the OECD minimum tax rate.
+The larger EU member states have thus committed to implementing the OECD minimum tax rate at the beginning of 2024.
+They have also committed to implementing the UTPR at the beginning of 2025.
+Meanwhile, it appears that the vast majority of EU member states are honouring their commitments.

 According to the transitional provisions, 25 per cent of the revenue from the Swiss supplementary tax will go to the federal government.
-The cantons will decide at a later date how any additional revenue from the supplementary tax will be used, depending on the amount of revenue expected and the cantonal objectives.
-It is unlikely that there will be any clarity about the actual revenue until one or two years after the introduction (i.e. in 2026).
+How the cantons will use any additional revenue from the surtax will be determined at a later date, depending on the amount of revenue expected and the cantonal objectives.
+It is unlikely that more clarity about the actual revenue from the Swiss surtax will be available until sometime in 2025.
+For the foreign surtax IIR, more clarity is not expected until 2026 at the earliest.

 Outlook